 Use files\external:import [filename] to import legacy JSON configurations, and to copy external mount configurations to another Nextcloud server.

 5.2.14 Integrity check

-Apps which have an official tag MUST be code signed with Nextcloud.
-Unsigned official apps won't be installable anymore.
+Apps which have a Featured tag MUST be code signed with Nextcloud.
+Unsigned featured apps won't be installable anymore.
 Code signing is optional for all third-party applications: